binipringle/intro-to-dh/_texts/glossary.md

 *merge conflict* - If, when attempting to merge, there is a line that has been changed by both parties, you will experience a merge conflict.
 This means that Git needs your manual intervention to decide which of the two changes will be the canonical or accepted change.
 A merge conflict is resolved by editing the conflicting files with a text editor, then adding and committing to resolve the merge.

-*merging* - If you've advanced the timeline of a repository by making commits, and someone else has advanced the timeline of a remote version of the repository, when you attempt to pull in the remote changes you will be prompted to merge the two timelines.
+*merge* - If you've advanced the timeline of a repository by making commits, and someone else has advanced the timeline of a remote version of the repository, when you attempt to pull in the remote changes you will be prompted to merge the two timelines.
 In most cases this is an automatic process that reconciles the two timelines.

 *origin* - In Git, the default remote repository.
 When you clone a remote repository—that is, make a local reposotry based on it—the remote repository is automatically added as "origin."